ultrabug/mkdocs-static-i18n/tests/details/index.md

 # Home page

 ??? tip
-    Implicit title derived from admonition type, can be overriden by setting `admonition_translations`
+    Implicit title derived from admonition type, can be overridden by setting `admonition_translations`

 ???tip
     Same without space